csu-hci-projects/FA24-GabelT-ShannonA/README.md

 # FA24-GabelT-ShannonA
 # Homework 2
 ## How the application runs
+The application uses Unreal Engine.
+Opening the .uproject file named "Homework1" in the above repository will open the game on Unreal Engine where it can be run in the editor.
 ## Team members and contributions
 ### Ali Shannon
 * Level design